Yes-Theory/yes-theory.github.io/_includes/germany/events.md

 ### Legal
 If you want to sell tickets you should take a look at this page: [Rechtliche Rahmenbedingungen für Ihre Betriebsfeier](https://www.business-wissen.de/artikel/veranstaltungen-planen-rechtliche-rahmenbedingungen-fuer-ihre-betriebsfeier/)
 Please stay within the law.
 The trouble is IMHO not worth it.
 This document is not complete and we are also not responsible for your event.
 If you need more information you might want to take a look at this page: [eventfaq](https://eventfaq.de/checklisten/).

+{% include contribute.md %}